Boosting fish habitat for anglers and the environment

 View the original media release here.

-The Andrews Labor Government has announced four new fish habitat projects worth more than $267,000 to make fishing even better across Victorian rivers.
+The State Government has announced four new fish habitat projects worth more than $267,000 to make fishing even better across Victorian rivers.

 Increasing fish habitats is a great way to improve fishing in the long term because it provides new homes for fish where they can feed, shelter and breed.